maciejg-git/litewind-alpine-documentation/documentation/datepicker.md

 ### Range mode

 The datepicker allows selecting date ranges when the `data-range` prop is enabled.
-In range mode, instead of a single date `string`, the component emits an `array` of two `strings`.
+In range mode, instead of a single date string, the component emits an array of two strings.

 {% render "example.liquid" example: "examples/datepicker-range.html", tabs: examples.datepickerRange %}